The brief story of my failed university book collection box experiment.

 Textbook season has drawn to a close, so I’ll tell the story about one creative sourcing idea that didn’t exactly work, but could in the future.

 I’ve been dumpster diving since high school.
 One of the most spectacular experiences for any dumpster diver is the dorms at any major university during the end of the semester.
-Discarded books are always in abundance, though I never took more than a few until I started selling on Amazon in 2007.
+Discarded books are always in abundance, though I never took more than a few until I started selling on

 We went to the U-Haul store, where I paid for the only box I’ve ever purchased in my life.
 Normally I would have dumpstered a box as well, but we need something that looked very new.
 It was a box that sat vertical about 3 feet high.
 We cut a slot in the top and posted a sign on top that read “Place Books Here.”
 We put the box beside what we determined would be the busiest dumpster that weekend, and left.